 If you're gearing up for Orangetheory's DriTri, the twice-yearly workout that will challenge your strength, endurance, and stamina, then you might want to check out Orangetheory's Infinity workout.
-The Infinity workout is basically a mini DriTri that gets you prepared for the bigger fitness challenge: the DriTri is the weekend of Sept.
-18, and the Infinity workout is happening at all studios across the country on Sept.
-3. Not sure what to expect from an Infinity workout?
-POPSUGAR spoke with DeeDee Hillman, NSCA-certified trainer and education program manager for digital fitness at Orangetheory Fitness headquarters, to get the scoop.
+The Infinity workout is basically a mini DriTri that gets you prepared for the bigger fitness challenge, and usually happens in OTF studios a few weeks before the DriTri.

 What Is the Orangetheory Infinity Workout?

 Not really.
-While the DriTri is a major event in the Orangetheory community, Hillman said to think of the Infinity workout more as a workout of the day, on par with the regular programming Orangetheory typically does in its studios.
+While the DriTri is a major event in the Orangetheory community, you can think of the Infinity workout more as a workout of the day, on par with the regular programming Orangetheory typically does in its studios, Hillman says.

-And if you're feeling intimidated or nervous about the Infinity workout, especially if it's your first time or you are back in the gym after taking a break, Hillman said not to fret.
-"We cater to all fitness levels," she said.
+And if you're feeling intimidated or nervous about the Infinity workout, especially if it's your first time at Orangetheory or you're back in the gym after taking a break, Hillman said not to fret.
+"We cater to all fitness levels," she says.
 "We even like to say that everybody is an athlete. . . we always encourage everybody to come as they are."

 All Orangetheory classes are led by certified coaches who can help you make modifications to exercises as necessary or answer any questions.
 If you're not a runner or a jogger, you can power walk on the treadmill, pace yourself on the rower, and modify any exercises on the floor.

 The only thing you should do to prepare for the Infinity workout is make sure you're properly hydrated before and after the workout, get a good night's sleep the night before, and eat a meal or snack with carbs and protein beforehand, Hillman adds.